 This makes for safer and more reliable travel when driving in extreme conditions, not to mention making your ride more comfortable and quiet.

 Off-road and performance tires

-Problem: Off-road tires are noisy on bare pavement.
-Snow tires are noisy on bare pavement.
-Performance tires (sometimes) are noisy on bare pavement.
+Problem: Off-road tires and snow tires are noisy on bare pavement.
+Performance tires can be noisy on bare pavement.
 Notice a recurring theme here?
-It’s because the compound in the rubber of these tires are different from your run-of-the-mill passenger or highway tire.
+It’s because the rubber compound in these tires is different from your run-of-the-mill passenger or highway tire.

-Off-road tires are particularly noisy on the highway because of how much air passes through their deep, aggressive tread patterns that make them so excellent for off-road use.
+Off-road tires are particularly noisy on the highway because of how much air passes through the aggressive tread patterns that make them so excellent for off-road use.
 If you’ve ever heard a lifted pickup with massive off-road tires pass you on the freeway, this is exactly what is happening.

-Similar tread patterns are also used in winter and snow tires, along with stiffer sidewalls designed to cope with extremely cold temperatures that make driving on asphalt and concrete that isn’t covered with snow and ice far more noisy and uncomfortable than using passenger or even all-season tires.
+Similar tread patterns are also used in winter and snow tires, along with stiffer sidewalls to cope with extremely cold temperatures.
+This makes driving on asphalt and concrete not covered with snow and ice far noisier than using passenger or all-season tires.

 To make matters easier, it might even be worth looking at a separate set of wheels as well, so that changeovers are a snap when you’re going to go camping or headed out for a track day on the weekend, as well as when winter is finally over.

 Having a second set of passenger, all-season or even summer tires on hand to swap over will prolong the life of your specialty tires, while offering lower tire and road noise, increased ride comfort and better overall fuel economy.